galaxyproject/galaxy-hub/src/WikiBestPractices/index.md

 <div class='bestpractice'>
 1. Use *Generous Capitalization* instead of *Parsimonious capitalization.*
-1. Use *!CamelCase* page names.
+1. Use *CamelCase* page names.
-1. Use of !MoinMoin [redirect](/src/HelpOnProcessingInstructions/index.md#a23redirect)s for page name synonyms, and !CamelCase equivalents is encouraged.
+1. Use of MoinMoin [redirect](/src/HelpOnProcessingInstructions/index.md#a23redirect)s for page name synonyms, and CamelCase equivalents is encouraged.

 </div>

-*!CamelCase* page nemaes are strongly preferred as *Separate Word* page titles lead to awkward URLs with lots of embedded %20's (URL-escaped spaces).
+*CamelCase* page nemaes are strongly preferred as *Separate Word* page titles lead to awkward URLs with lots of embedded %20's (URL-escaped spaces).
 You get http://galaxyproject.org/wiki/Public%20Galaxy%20Servers instead of the much prettier http://galaxyproject.org/wiki/PublicGalaxyServers